What All You Need to Know About Water Heaters?

-Now that we have discussed the basics of a tank-type water heater, this water heater 101 article moves on to explain what instantaneous water heaters are and how they work.
-The main different between a conventional water heater and a tankless water heater is that in an instant water heater, there is no storage tank.
+Now that we have discussed the basics of a tank-type, this article moves on to explain what instantaneous water heaters are and how they work.
+The main difference between a conventional water heater and a tankless water heater is that in an instant water heater, there is no storage tank.
 Instead, water is heated on demand.
-When you turn on the faucet or valve at point of use, which is the only time your tankless water heater starts working to heat water.
+When you turn on the faucet or valve at the point of use, which is the only time your tankless water heater starts working to heat water.

-The energy saving feature of a tankless water heater happen in two ways.
+The energy-saving feature of a tankless water heater happens in two ways.
 First, you eliminate heat loss from storing hot water in a tank.
 Next, you only use energy to heat water when needed.

-As we continue with our water heater 101, here we learn about the working principle of a tankless water heater.
+As we continue here, we learn about the working principle of a tankless water heater.
 When you turn on a tap to demand hot water, cold water travels through pipes and into the heating unit.
 Depending on your fuel source, the heating source is either gas or electricity.
 One advantage of an instant hot water system is the option to install multiple heaters at different points of use.
-You can do this to increase the pressure of hot water especially when there is consistent high demand in your home.
+You can do this to increase the pressure of hot water especially when there is consistently high demand in your home.

 Instantaneous water heaters work differently from conventional tank-type heaters.
-Part of the objective of this water heater 101 is to give the homeowner an overview of the specific parts contained in a tankless water heater.
+Part of the objective of this article is to give the homeowner an overview of the specific parts contained in a tankless water heater.
 If you know the parts of the unit, you’ll have an idea of which part may malfunction and need replacement.
 Here are the parts of an instant water heater.

 • Heat exchanger